 UPDATE on Legislative Action

 In July 2017, Representatives Darrell Issa (R-CA) and Jerrold Nadler (D-NY) were joined by the original sponsors of the Fair Play Fair Pay Act in introducing the Compensating Legacy Artists for their Songs, Service, and Important Contributions to Society Act (CLASSICS Act), H.R.3301.
+The senate version, S.2393, was introduced by Senators John Kennedy (R-LA) and Chris Coons (D-DE) February 2018.

 - Closes Pre-72 Loophole & Protects Legacy Artists